Paszkoo/AnyDesktopCast/README.md

 ## rtmp-relay.sh
-shell script which converts RTMP to HLS via ffmpeg library also got some code for changing quality of video and basic error handler
+shell script which converts RTMP to HLS via ffmpeg library also got some code for changing quality of video and basic error handling